csdorman/My-Code-Learning/README.md

 ## Review: `<div>`, CSS flexbox, CSS grid `auto-fit` vs `auto-fill`

+## Dec 12
+Started working with the CSS grid in today's lesson.
+It wasn't as difficult as I thought it might be.
+The CSS `float` property was a bit new, but it seemed to be much easier than the `flexbox` or whatever it was that I was doing earlier.

+This is a pretty strong case for having a person-to-person connection going on instead of just reading (and sometimes zoning out) web pages or reference docs.
+I feel like I'm actually getting better at some of this stuff, and Sublime is pretty neat as well.

 ## Dec 11
 The tic-tac-toe board wasn't too bad.
 I guess I figured it would be made of `<div>` and `<span>`, but instead it was just a *relatively* simple table with selective borders turned on.
 I was able to get it done without any help, and I don't know if I would have been able to do that quite so easily a month (or more) ago.